 Once he got to the head of the line, he was even able to remark at how cute the baby was.
 The cashier responded, "Oh, you think so?
 The baby is actually my baby.
 My husband was an Air Force pilot who recently died in an airplane crash.
 I needed to go to work to support myself and my mother takes care of the baby for me.
 She comes into the store to buy something several times a day so I can see my baby."

-Especially as we continue to deal with issues arising from our situation with Covid may we learn to shift our perspective and truly be examples for our children.
+Especially as we continue to deal with issues arising in our world, may we learn to shift our perspective and truly be examples for our children.

 May we all be blessed with awareness, discernment, peace and joy as we begin the High Holy Day season!
 May we radiate out this Light to all inhabitants of our world!